California Real Time Network

 Register for CRTN

-CRTN offers one (free) RTCM data stream for single-base RTK positioning with respect to the CSRS.
+CRTN offers one (free) RTCM data stream for single-base positioning with respect to the California Spatial Reference System (CSRS).
 Users must register with the CSRC to obtain access.
 To register, click here.

 Multiple data streams are available to Contributing and Consortium members.
 For more information, click here.